 When we visited the falls in June 2005, we certainly found it to be one of the more popular places in the country as it consistently received tour bus traffic and scores of people.

-I had read that this was Norway’s 5th most popular attraction in the country, but we’re not sure how accurate that statement was.
+In any case, I had read that this was Norway’s 5th most popular attraction in the country.

 One of Kaiser Wilhelm II’s Favorite Places